 Streaming giant Netflix has selected Toronto as the home of their first corporate office in Canada.
 Netflix is a long-standing supporter of the Canadian entertainment industry—having spent $2.5 billion on production in Canada in the past five years.
 A representative for the company said that Toronto was a logical choice, as the city is a hotspot of talent, partners and international festivals.
 Netflix CEO Ted Sarandos said in a statement that Netflix is “looking forward to opening [their] doors and building on the great work [they’ve] started with [their] creative partners to bring more Canadian artists and stories to the world.”

-Earlier this March, the popular social news website Reddit opened its Toronto office on University Ave. in the city’s financial district.
+The popular social news website Reddit opened its Toronto office on University Ave. in the city’s financial district.
 This would be Reddit’s first office based in Canada, which is their third-largest market.
 The Canadian user base of the platform is growing at a rate of more than 40% per year, and these users spend more time browsing Reddit than almost all other social media platforms.
 Reddit focuses on building relationships with Canadian advertisers and hopes that this expansion will deepen its connection with Canada.

 At the end of 2020, TikTok opened its Toronto office in Liberty Village—complete with dedicated spaces for creators and brands, and even a full production studio.
 At the time of writing, their Toronto office is hiring for several positions, including a sales counsel and brand partnerships manager.
 In addition, TikTok plans on hiring around 3,000 engineers in the next three years, most of whom will be based in Canada, Singapore and Europe.